Labour Force Survey - Labour Force Survey - quarterly data

 The Labour force survey provides estimates for the main characteristics of labour market as employment, unemployment, inactivity, occupations, economic activities, working time and other, as well as social-demographic characteristics as sex, age, place of residence (urban/rural), education etc.

 The main definitions applied in the survey are in accordance with the recommendation of International Labour Organisation and EU legislation.
-The definition of unemployment is according to Commission Regulations No1897/2000.

 - performed some work for at least one hour for pay in cash or in kind or other income;